 Building credit and staying on top of your finances can come with some challenges, and those challenges are different for everyone.
 You have your own credit personality, which means that there are strengths and weaknesses in how you approach borrowing.
 Take this quiz to learn your credit personality and what it means for your finances.

 1. It's time for a vacation!
 How will you pay for your travels?

 A. In cash.
 If you don't have enough money to finance a trip, you'll enjoy a staycation.

-B. With points from your rewards credit cards.
+B. With points or cash back from your rewards credit cards.
 You'll also compare vacation loans and apply for one if you find a good deal.

 C. With a card that still has credit available — you can work on paying off the balance over time.